allegro/bigflow/docs/deployment.md

 During deployment, BigFlow uploads your DAG files to Composer's [DAGs folder](#composers-dags-folder) and pushes your Docker image to Docker Registry.

-Typically, for one project, teams use two or more Composer instances (dev, test, prod) and a single, shared instance of Docker Registry.
-Docker images are heavy files, so pushing them only once to GCP greatly reduces subsequent deployments time (it's safe, because images are immutable).

 Read more about deployment artifacts in [Project setup and build](project_setup_and_build.md).